C6WX/Group-8/Anna Development journal.md

 2315276

 ## Research
 For this game I researched into door mechanics so the player can access certain areas of the scene without reaching the ending too quickly.
-I used the videos below to help aid with
+I used the videos below to help aid with this video, it was simplistic and easy enough to follow however it didnt fully exsplain in depth all the mechanics this means i still struggled with combining what i learnt in the videos togerther to create a refined system.

+For the end credits i reffered back to a video ive alredy used and added more parts to the end credits sceane i used the basic animation logic the video provided to add fade ins and more moving mechanics to further enhance the players exsperiance. this video i found was very helpful for someonme looking to find out how to eate an end credits scean as it was easy to exspand on and ehance to our gameplay.

+when thinging of ways to enhance the overall player exsperiance
 #### Sources
 <iframe width="560" height="315" src="https://www.youtube.com/embed/O7vmp73ue4Y?si=187gZ8scv8TxHz20" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>